Assessments for adults

 Working with sensitivity and empathy, we use gold standard, cognitive tests, designed specifically to get to the heart of the problem and provide clear information and answers.

-The assessment can be conducted either in person, at our consulting rooms in Harley Street, London, or remotely via video conferencing.
+Both assessment types can be conducted either in person, at our consulting rooms in Harley Street, London, or remotely via video conferencing.
 For more information please call or enquire below.
 Please click here for more information about remote assessments.

 The assessment involves: